Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-python-quickstart.md

 ---
-title: 'Rychlý start: Hledání videí pomocí Bingu Video Search SDK pro Python'
+title: 'Quickstart: Search for videos using the SDK for Python - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Použít tento rychlý start k odesílání požadavků pro vyhledávání videí pomocí sady SDK videa pro vyhledávání Bingu pro Python
+description: Use this quickstart to send video search requests using the Bing Video Search SDK for Python
 services: cognitive-services
 author: aahill
 manager: nitinme